Ladies and gentlemen, brothers and sisters, husbands and wives, et cetera — Happy Valentines Day!

 Nevertheless, since this holiday is being celebrated, this is a perfect time to make good use of it.
 Every day is given to us by God, and even Valentine’s Day can be used to glorify God.
 But what glory is there in the hopeless romanticism, sad loneliness, and legalistic yelling that accompanies this holiday?
 Well, I believe that as Christians, we should see this day as a great opportunity to discuss one of the most important words in the Bible: love.
 What better time to define the biblical view of love than a day that is believed to be completely dedicated to it?

 Under the biblical worldview, both are wrong.
-Not only that, it makes no sense.
+Not only that, it is complete nonsense.
 Is it possible to get something from someone, and yet not have any love toward them?
 Yes.
-It is more likely a person is feeding one’s lusts or prideful ambition than love when searching for a person that would give him or her something.
+It is more likely a person is feeding one’s lusts or prideful ambition than love when searching for a person to get something from.
 Also, is it possible for someone to have the exact same mind as you, and yet for there to be quarrels and arguments?
 Yes.
-How many divorces have there been where people say, “We have so much in common, but things just didn’t work out.”
-But why?
+How many cases of divorces have there been where people say, “We have so much in common, but things just didn’t work out.”
+Why is that so?

 I think you all are seeing where I am getting at: the definitions of love that this world has to offer, revolve around ourselves.
 “Does this person pleasure me?”
 “Does she have the figure I like?”
 “Does he make enough money?”
-This has nothing to do with love.
-How we know is because the Bible’s greatest example of love is the cross, where our Savior bled for the sins of sinful men that didn’t love Him, but He gave up His life anyway in sacrifice.
+All of these things have nothing to do with love.
+We know this to be true because the Bible’s greatest example of love is the cross, where our Savior bled for the sins of sinful men that didn’t love Him, but He gave up His life anyway as a sacrifice for many.
 Love is sacrificial.
 Love is an action.
 Love is an attribute of God.
 Love shouldn’t revolve around us at all; love should revolve around Christ.

 You can’t have a successful relationship without Christ, and you can’t understand how to have an everlasting love towards someone without understanding God’s predetermined love for His elect.
 One of the greatest and most fear-worthy instructions given to men in the Bible is in Ephesians 5:25 (ESV) saying, “Husbands, love your wives, as Christ loved the Church and gave Himself up for her.”
 We wonder why there are so many divorces?
 We wonder why people fall “out of love?”
 It is because they don’t know the love of Christ, and it is because men assume love is about what they are to get from their wives and not about how they are to serve them like Christ served and died for His Church.

 How many people are ready to do anything for their spouse, fiancée, or girlfriend in this day and age?
-It seems that men are more ready to buy flowers, chocolates, and large teddy bears than open their Bibles and see what love is!
+It seems that men are more ready to buy flowers, chocolates, and large teddy bears than to open their Bibles and see what love is!
 William Rees once penned a hymn called Here Is Love, and do you what he said it was?
-Here is what the hymn says, “Here is love, vast as the ocean, loving-kindness as the flood, when the Prince of Life, our Ransom, shed for us His precious blood.”
+“Here is love, vast as the ocean, loving-kindness as the flood, when the Prince of Life, our Ransom, shed for us His precious blood.”
 Why do we not teach this?
 Why do people ignore this?
-How many problems can we solve by understanding that we need Jesus to understand love?
+How many problems can we solve by understanding Jesus to understand love?